Robert J. Walls

 Science of Security

-Perhaps the most ambitious projects I’ve been involved with is the 10-year Cyber-Security Collaborative Research Alliance with the Army Research Laboratory, Penn State, Carnegie Mellon, UC Riverside, UC Davis, and Indiana University.
-The project’s mandate is to develop a new science of security.
-As part of this effort, I’ve worked on the foundation for representing operational and environmental knowledge—see my work on ontologies here—with the goal of reasoning about both current and future states to make optimal security decisions.
+One of the most ambitious projects I have been involved with was the 10-year Cyber-Security Collaborative Research Alliance with the Army Research Laboratory, Penn State, Carnegie Mellon, UC Riverside, UC Davis, and Indiana University.
+The project’s mandate was to develop a new science of security.

 Selected Publications